Penn State University, which could be considered the home and birthplace of Positive Psychology, states,

 Ideology of Positive Psychology

-Positive Psychology does reflect ideas that have been expressed in world religions and philosophy.
+Positive Psychology can be perceived as reflecting ideas that have been expressed in world religions and philosophies.
 The ideals of

-are somewhat reflected in this framework or theory of psychology, as well as some aspects of ancient Greek philosophy.
+are somewhat reflected in this framework, as well as some aspects of ancient Greek philosophy.

 Positive Psychology sometimes sounds almost religious in its discussions, and might be likened to "applied" or "humanistic religion," minus scripture and reference to God.
-Like most university science, it uses terms reflective of mankind's evolutionary development in its defense of the movement.
+Like most behavioral sciences, it uses terms reflective of mankind's evolutionary development, in its defense of the movement.